Summary

 About the Community Pharmacist Pilot

-A 12-month pilot in Victoria allows people to receive some treatments at a local pharmacy without needing to see a doctor to get a prescription first.
+The Community Pharmacist Pilot is allowing Victorians to receive some treatments at a local pharmacy without needing to see a doctor to get a prescription first.

-During this time you can attend a pharmacy for treatment of some common health conditions:
+You can attend a pharmacy for treatment of some common health conditions:

 Patient safety during the Community Pharmacist Pilot

-The pharmacists will follow clinical protocols to guide their decision-making.
+The pharmacists will follow clinical management protocols to guide their decision-making.
 These protocols have been developed by the Victorian Department of Health in consultation with medical and pharmacy experts and are based on international best practice.

 Eligibility for the Community Pharmacist Pilot service

 Participating pharmacists will ask you questions before and during your consultation to help them decide if they can treat you.
-Your age, your sex and the details of your condition and medical history may help the pharmacist determine whether they can treat you or whether you need a referral.
+Your age, your sex and the details of your condition and medical history will help the pharmacist determine whether they can treat you or whether you need a referral.

 People with or without a Medicare card and international students are eligible to seek a service under the pilot.